-In October 2017, Intel has launched its 8th generation of processors under the code name of “Coffee Lake”.
+In October 2017, Intel has launched its 8th generation of processors under the code name “Coffee Lake”.
 This generation was led by the Z370 chipset but, after the full 300-series motherboards lineup was released, the Z370 chipset was quickly forgotten when the H370, B360, and H310 chipsets were released.
 They were cheaper yet they included certain features that Z370 did not possess.
 These features include 10 Gbps USB 3.1 Gen 2 support and extensive use of integrated Intel’s CNVi wireless-AC technology.

 Still, there was a reason for Z370’s relatively high price.
-It supported CPU/DDR4 overclocking, it supported up to 24 PCI-E 3.0 lanes and offered a total of 14 USB ports.
+It supported CPU/DDR4 overclocking, supported up to 24 PCI-E 3.0 lanes, and offered a total of 14 USB ports.
 It’s surprising to see how both H370 and B350 have gotten 8 and 6 USB 3.1 Gen 2 ports respectively, yet the high-end Z370 chipset was stuck with the first generation.